 What is it?
-Logistic regression is a classifier that uses a set of weighted measurements to predict the sample class (e.g., healthy, diseased) based on probability.
+Logistic regression is a classifier that uses a set of weighted measurements to predict the class (e.g., healthy, diseased) to which a sample belongs based on probability.

 How does it work?

 We analyze the protein profile of 1,000 proteins of 100 healthy patients and 100 cancer patients using an antibody-based microarray.
 We want to identify the specific biomarkers that will predict which future patients are healthy or diseased.

 - Center & scale data by subtracting the mean of each patient dataset from itself (Figure 1B) and dividing each patient dataset with its standard deviation (Figure 1C), respectively.
 Now all datasets have a mean of 0 and a standard deviation of 1.

 - Fit the logistic model based on a subset of variables (Figure 2).
 This is accomplished by adding different weights to the biomarkers.
 The data should follow an S-shape (i.e., sigmoid function).

 - Evaluate the performance of the model by ROC curve analysis (Figure 3).